 Give gifts as a “thank you” around the busy holiday season.

-All of these solutions require the recruiter to have buy-in from the hiring manager (which can sometimes be difficult), but being transparent about the challenges and proposing alternatives beats missing your goal.
+All of these tips for recruiting during the holidays require the recruiter to have buy-in from the hiring manager (which can sometimes be difficult), but being transparent about the challenges and proposing alternatives beats missing your goal.

 1) Video Interviews vs In Person

 Onsite interviews typically consist of 2+ meetings with separate interviewers, for example, a technical interview and culture fit interview.
 While both are important, the likely priority is to confirm the candidate has the technical know-how before assessing if they’re a culture-add for the team.
 If the candidate and interviewers’ schedules don’t align, try proposing to add a few key culture questions to the technical interview via a video interview.